sporto/elm-tutorial/en/01-foundations/04-imports-and-modules.md

 ## Modules and types with the same name

 Many modules export types with the same name as the module.
-For example the `Html` module has a `Html` type and the `Signal` module has a `Signal` type.
+For example the `Html` module has a `Html` type and the `Task` module has a `Task` type.

 So this function that returns an `Html` element: